MounaBelaid/MounaBelaid/README.md

 - In my current role as a Data Consultant at the French consulting company ArData, I specialize in using the R programming language.
 I'm involved in the creation of interactive data-driven web applications using Shiny, implementing effective data visualization practices, automating analytical processes, and providing training in R.

-- I was pleased to have been awarded the Opportunity 2023 Scholarship from Posit.
+- I was pleased to have been awarded the Opportunity Scholarship from Posit in 2023.

 - I was also extremely happy to be selected as a [Diversity Scholar](https://drive.google.com/file/d/1KanOLRXW7GIuVtXTZMp3U_U1TLRJAAZ0/view?usp=sharing) in conjunction with the [rstudio::global virtual conference](https://blog.rstudio.com/2020/11/30/diversity-scholarships/) in January 2021.
 This valuable scholarship gives me opportunities for online networking and support before and during the virtual conference.

-- I use many programming languages and softwares for building data solutions.
-I love programming, but I also love to organize communities within them effective knowledge sharing happens.
-That’s why I decided to combine these two, by co-foundering of two communities: [Tunis R User Group](https://www.meetup.com/tunis-r-user-group) and [PyLadies Tunis](https://www.meetup.com/pyladies-tunis/).
-I'm also lead of [R-Lades Paris](https://www.meetup.com/rladies-paris/) community and member of the [ArabR](https://arabr.github.io/) committee.
+- I use many programming languages and software for building data solutions.
+I love programming, but I also love to organize communities where effective knowledge-sharing happens.
+That’s why I decided to combine these two interests by co-foundering two communities: [Tunis R User Group](https://www.meetup.com/tunis-r-user-group) and [PyLadies Tunis](https://www.meetup.com/pyladies-tunis/).
+I'm also the lead of [R-Lades Paris](https://www.meetup.com/rladies-paris/) community and a member of the [ArabR](https://arabr.github.io/) committee.

 - I’m also delighted to be part of the [R-Ladies Global](https://rladies.org/about-us/team/) Team as being responsible for the Onboarding Process.
 I love participating in widening the R-Ladies communities worldwide.
 As it was said: “Those who are happiest are those who do the most for others.” - Booker T. Washington

-- I’m so happy for being part of these great communities.
-These experiences are helping me to expand my network, meet amazing people worldwide, get inspired by them, and improving my R and Python skills.
+- I’m so happy to be part of these great communities.
+These experiences are helping me to expand my network, meet amazing people worldwide, get inspired by them, and improve my R and Python skills.